syncfusion-content/xamarin-docs/Xamarin/SfListView/Overview.md

 * DataTemplateSelector - To customize the view through different templates for each item.

-* Layouts support such as Linear and Grid Layout.
+* Layouts support such as linear and grid layout.

 * Orientation support.